zxc307/GWAS_simulation_handbook/README.md

 ## About This Handbook

-We aim to present a straightforward guide to the quality control, data simulation and simulation quality assessment of individual-level pseudo GWAS data.
-Our handbook targets on beginners of GWAS simulation.
-Advanced users requiring more complex modeling strategies are recommended to consult software developer’s websites to seek options that are more sophisticated.
-A brief list of these is provided in the [Data and Software Resources](#data-and-software-resources) section.
+Our objective is to offer a clear and user-friendly guide for quality control, data simulation, and the assessment of simulation quality for individual-level pseudo GWAS data.
+The insights shared here draw from our recent publication (TBD).
+This handbook is tailored for individuals new to GWAS simulation, providing a straightforward approach.
+For advanced users seeking more intricate modeling strategies, we recommend visiting the software developer's websites to explore more sophisticated options.A brief list of these is provided in the [Data and Software Resources](#data-and-software-resources) section.

 ## Getting Started
 ### Install Software